USA-RedDragon/palworld-server/README.md

 ## Purpose

-The purpose of this repo is to keep track of the versions of the server for the game Palworld because SteamCMD doesn't support installing specific versions.
+The purpose of this repo is to keep track of the Palworld Server build ID and previous versions because SteamCMD doesn't support installing specific historical versions.